~ Kim Collier

-Stillwater Laboratories Inc. is a 100% Montana owned and operated business.
+Stillwater Laboratories Inc. is a 100% Montana owned and PhD operated science lab.
 We are a third-party testing facility with no financial interest in cultivation, processing, or sale of hemp products.
 We are committed to providing the hemp products community with accurate and reliable analytical services at a fair and sustainable cost.

 Stillwater Labs is an A2LA accredited testing laboratory.
 We are accredited to ISO/IEC 17025:2017 for the specific analytes listed on A2LA Certificate Number 4961.01.
 Stillwater Labs is also a certified laboratory through the ASA Patients for Safe Access (PFC) program (https://www.safeaccessnow.org).